dspeyer/dspeyer.github.io/magic.md

 #### Determined Caster
 Prerequisite: monk, Bard or paladin.
-If you fail a spellcasting check, you can immediately try again (to cast the same spell) as a swift action.
+If you fail a spellcraft check to cast a spell (including as a ritual), you can immediately try again (to cast the same spell) as a swift action.
 The casting dc is unchanged.
 *This feat only applies to spells cast from these sources*

 #### Emotive Caster